Wyonegonic Covid-19 Practices For Summer 2021

 Staff Time Off:

-- “Local Pandemic Conditions” will dictate time off outside of camp
+- “Local Pandemic Conditions” will dictate time off locations outside of camp

 - Additional “Staff Only” outdoor spaces on property will be designated for free time